Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 val dset: DeviceSet = DeviceSet("dset1", implGetter.getImpl(pmap1), None())
 ```

-In this case the pinMap will match these pins to one deviceSet which is used to tie pins to a specific instance of a platform.
-In essence this device set matches these four pins to one firmata instance.
-It is possible within the framework to define multiple devicesets which would allow you to have multiple physical systems running simultaneouly in tandem with each other (i.e. a displaying output on a GUI while taking imports from a physical board).
+In this case, the pinMap will match these pins to one deviceSet device, which is used to tie pins to a specific instance of a platform.
+In essence, this device set matches these four pins to one Firmata instance.
+It is possible within the framework to define multiple deviceSets which would allow you to have multiple physical systems running simultaneously in tandem with each other (i.e. displaying output on a GUI while taking imports from a physical board).

 **Note: impGetter.getImpl(pmap1) is used to retireve platforms that are not written in slang so that they can be used in a slang context**

 ### Initializing the Abract-Physical Association

-To initialize the abstract to physical communication layer you call LPConn.init with the list of all device sets and pins.
+To initialize the Abstract-Physical Association layer, you call LPConn.init with the list of all device sets and pins.
 This method initializes all platforms and creates a universal pin map which acts similarly to the normal pinMap.
-The difference is that the universal pinMap, maps pin alias to both platform and id number instead of just a pin number.
+The difference is that the universal pinMap, maps pin alias to both platform and id number instead of just a pin ID.
 This is done to direct the flow of pin commands to their respective platform when calling read and write.

 ```
    LPConn.init(ISZ(dset), ISZ(SMn1, SMn2, SMn3, SMn4))